 The defense attorney can move to suppress to exclude any evidence obtained from being included in criminal proceedings.

 If you are in police custody, the officer must tell you every part of the Miranda warning, and in order.

 When you are read Miranda rights, we recommend recording on video or audio to prevent a Miranda violation.

 Law enforcement has violated your Miranda rights when police ELICIT any statement from the person in custody that may lead to self-incrimination post-arrest, testimonial, or during custodial interrogation questioning.

-Many police departments have interrogation rooms designed and set up precisely to serve this purpose, of documenting the giving of a Miranda Warning, prior to questioning a person in custody, or even people who have walked into the precinct, or willingly said something dumb, like, “I have nothing to hide.”
+Law enforcement gives the Miranda Warning and documents it in the police interrogation room before questioning a person in custody, to people who have walked into the precinct, or said something dumb, like, “I have nothing to hide.”

-This ruling is directly contrary to the essence and the purpose of Miranda v.
+This ruling is contrary to the essence and the purpose of Miranda v.
 Arizona.
-One noted DUI lawyer in California, Lawrence Taylor, calls this “the DUI Exception to the Constitution.”
+Noted DUI lawyer in California, Lawrence Taylor, calls this “the DUI Exception to the Constitution.”

-Plus, two important recent rulings from the United States Supreme Court, Birchfield v.
+However, two recent rulings from the United States Supreme Court, Birchfield v.
 North Dakota (2016) and Missouri v.
-NcNeely (2013) have issued opinions that have stepped back from the exigency of dissipating alcohol levels that were a pivotal issue in the Schmerber case, for obtaining implied consent testing.
+NcNeely (2013) have issued opinions that detract from the urgency of dissipating alcohol levels, the big issue in the Schermber case.